Skip to content

 Exchangeability

-What it is: Data points are exchangeable if shuffling their order doesn't change their statistical properties.
+What it is: Data points are exchangeable if shuffling their order does not change their joint distribution.
+For many practical workflows, "same population, same measurement process, no systematic time/order effect" is the operational check.

-Why it matters: This is the key assumption for conformal prediction guarantees.
-If your calibration and test data are exchangeable, the p-values are valid.
+Why it matters: This is the key assumption for standard conformal prediction guarantees.
+If your calibration and test data are exchangeable, split conformal p-values are marginally valid.

-When it holds: Training and test data from the same source, collected the same way, without systematic changes over time.
+When it holds: Training/calibration and test data come from the same source, collected the same way, without systematic changes over time or sampling rules.

 When it's violated: Distribution shift, temporal drift, or different data collection procedures between training and test.